YuhangSong/YuhangSong.github.io/_pages/work-with-us.md

 -   🌟 consider yourself a good fit for the expected qualities,
 -   🎯 and love what outcome you can expect in such an experience.

+We welcome talented students at all levels (undergraduate, master, PhD) and from all backgrounds (computer science, neuroscience, physics, mathematics, etc.).

 ## 🌈 Research Belief

 We work across intersections of some of the most exciting topics related to intelligence (biological neurons, artificial neural networks, transformers, next-generation GPUs, detailed below).
 Most importantly, we look at things in the most first-principled way (from a most fundamental level).
 Thus explains why the above seemingly diverse topics form a coherent whole in our research: